 - 1 teaspoon crushed red chili pepper

-- 6 tablespoon tapioca starch
+- 6 tablespoon cornstarch, or sub with tapioca starch

 - 6 tablespoon water

 - In a soup pot, boil together vegetable stock, tofu cubes, shimeji mushrooms, and corn kernels.

 - Add 4 tablespoon soy sauce, black vinegar, ground pepper, and crushed red chili pepper into the soup.
 Taste test and add more soy sauce if needed.
 Cook for 3 minutes.

 - Mix together cornstarch and water, and pour into the soup.
 Stir until the soup has thickened, about 2 minutes.

 - Turn off heat.
 Slowly pour beaten egg in a thin stream, wait about 5 seconds, then slowly stir so the egg become fluffy like egg drop soup.